fasilofficial/dsa/CONTRIBUTING.md

 ### Code Style and Structure

-- Follow JavaScript best practices.
+- Follow language-specific best practices (JavaScript/Dart).
 - Maintain consistent code formatting.
 - Include meaningful comments where necessary.

 ### Adding New Features or Algorithms

-1. If you are adding a new feature or algorithm, create a new folder with a descriptive name under the relevant category (e.g., `algorithms/new-feature`).
+1. If you are adding a new feature or algorithm, create a new folder with a descriptive name under the relevant category (e.g., `dart/algorithms/new-feature` or `javascript/algorithms/new-feature`).
 2. Include a clear README in the new folder explaining the algorithm, its time complexity, and usage examples.

 ### Reporting Issues